For information on becoming involved with any of the ministries,

 Mom’s Circle – Mom’s Circle meets in the Study every Wednesday from 10:45-11:30.
 Each year a different book is chosen to help moms navigate the waters of motherhood, and to discuss a wide variety of topics.
 Free child care is provided in the nursery and we always have chocolate (for the moms that is).

-Ladies Night Out – Join Pastor Paula and the ladies of SLC the third Tuesday of the month at 6:30 for drinks, dinner and conversation.
+Ladies Night Out – Join Pastor Paula and the ladies of SLC the second Tuesday of the month at 6:30 for drinks, dinner and conversation.
 Each night will have a theme for discussion.
 This is a great opportunity to get to know other women at SLC and just enjoy some “you” time.
 We meet at various restaurants throughout Kitsap County.
 Please check the upcoming events or with the office for this month’s location.

 Men’s Prayer Breakfast – The Men’s Prayer Breakfast is about being fed with food for the body AND the soul.
 We pray for those in need, have a short Bible study and breakfast with fellowship together.
 We meet every Friday morning at 6:30 am at the Silverdale Bowling Alley.
 All men are welcome to please join us!